jeffski/schedule-tasks-api-demo/README.md

 ## Setup

-Run the following steps to set up the database configuration
+Run the following steps to set up the database configuration:

 ### Configure .env variables